apurvwagh/DevOps-interview-questions-/infobeans.md

 1) My first priority is to determine customer impact and identify what is consuming the CPU.
 2) I would not immediately restart the server because that could destroy useful evidence and may not fix the root cause.
-3)I would check monitoring dashboards for CPU, load average, traffic, latency, error rate and recent changes.
+3) I would check monitoring dashboards for CPU, load average, traffic, latency, error rate and recent changes.
 4) Then I would log into the server and use commands such as top, htop, ps, lsof and pidstat to identify the process or threads consuming CPU.
-5) I would correlate the CPU spike with recent deployments, traffic increases, scheduled jobs, batch processes, or configuration changes.
+5) I would check recent deployments, there are any scheduled jobs, batch processes, or configuration changes boz these are main factors on high CPU load
-6) If the application is responsible and customers are impacted, I might scale out, remove the affected instance from the load balancer, or roll back a recent deployment.
+6) If the application is responsible and customers are impacted then will roll back a recent deployment.
 If a non-critical process such as a backup or scheduled job is consuming CPU, I would investigate and safely stop or reschedule it.
 7) After restoring service, I would perform RCA using logs and metrics and implement preventive measures such as autoscaling, better alerts, application optimization, and capacity planning.”